-In your platform, you can manage user levels, roles and user statuses in order to better regulate registration, access to certain features, responsibilities, and maintenance of your platform.
-Let’s take a look at both user levels, roles and statuses (both in the platform and within courses).
+In your platform, you can manage user levels, roles, and user statuses in order to better regulate registration, access to certain features, responsibilities, and maintenance of your platform.
+Let’s take a look at both user levels, roles, and statuses (both in the platform and within courses).

-User Levels in Your Platform
+User Levels in the Platform

-Superadmins are able to manage every aspect of the platform.
+- Superadmins are able to manage every aspect of the platform.
 They have visibility of all apps, features, and settings.
 There is no way to limit a Superadmin’s permissions within the system.
 They are able to access any area of the platform from the gear icon in the top right corner of the platform, which grants them access to the Admin Menu.
 You likely will have only one or a handful of Superadmins.

-User Roles in Your Platform
+User Roles in the Platform

 Users can assume one or more roles in the platform, independently from their user level.
-The roles in the platform are learner, instructor, manager and expert.
+The roles in the platform are learner, instructor, manager, and expert.

-Learners represent the majority of your users since learners are the target audience of learning platforms.
+- Learners represent the majority of your users since learners are the target audience of learning platforms.
 It is highly likely that all of the people you identify with the level users are learners, but Superadmins and Power Users can be learners too, since they may also be involved in the training program of your company.
 The learner role is assigned when a user is enrolled in a course.
 Refer to the Learner Guide for a comprehensive manual on how learners interact with the platform.

-Managers can monitor the activity of their team members directly by managing parts of their learning experience or contacting them to investigate certain situations.
+- Managers can monitor the activity of their team members directly by managing parts of their learning experience or contacting them to investigate certain situations.
 Depending on how the Superadmin configures the platform, managers may be able to build their own team.
 Managers can also enroll users in courses and learning plans.
-A user becomes a manager when a Superadmin or a Power User (with granted permissions) assign some team members to him/her.
+A user becomes a manager when a Superadmin or a Power User (with granted permissions) assigns some team members to him/her.

-Experts are platform users considered more experienced than others in a certain field or topic, which means that they can help other learners better contribute to your platform’s knowledge repository by peer-reviewing the content that they’re sharing, answering questions, and more.
+- Experts are platform users considered more experienced than others in a certain field or topic, which means that they can help other learners better contribute to your platform’s knowledge repository by peer-reviewing the content that they’re sharing, answering questions, and more.
 Experts may be assigned to one or more channels.
 Channel experts can review content uploaded by the learners and, through the peer-review process, publish or reject it.
 They can also answer questions from learners about the channel that they manage or about specific assets.
 Refer to the Expert Guide for more details on experts.
 The Expert role is only available when the Discover, Coach & Share module is active in your platform.
 Users can also be enrolled as tutors within a course.
 Tutors have the exact same permissions as learners within a course, but they are also able to moderate forums if the forum widget is activated in the course.

-Check out the comparison chart of each capability for these three course levels.
+Please note!
+Check out the comparison chart (opens in a new tab) of each capability for these three course levels.

-User Statuses on the Platform Level
+User Statuses at Platform Level